Airborne Mobs on the Hunt or in Migration

 They swarm at mountain summits, along dirt roads, in back yards and over meadows.
-Some are migrating; some are hunting.
-But mostly they’re doing what dragonflies do — flying, killing things and having sex.
-Here’s the scoop on dragonfly swarms.
+They flash pastel blues, carmine reds and sacred golds.
+And for the most part, they’re doing what dragonflies do: fly around, kill things and have sex.
+Some are migrating.

-Dragonflies mature from egg to growing larvae in water — rivers, lakes, bogs, marshes, roadside ditches and backyard ponds.
+All dragonflies mature, from egg to growing nymph, in water: rivers, lakes, ponds or wetlands (even roadside ditches).
 Aeshna, most abundant at lakes and ponds, can undergo a mass emergence from their natal waters to fly as adults in big numbers.
-And if they’re not having sex, dragonflies spend a good portion of their day flying around and killing things.
-So much of what we’re seeing now amounts to swarm-feeding or swarm-foraging.
+If they’re not having sex, dragonflies spend a good portion of their day flying around and killing things.
+So much of what you’re seeing in summer or fall amounts to swarm-feeding or swarm-foraging.

-August, at least here in the East, is also the month for swarms of an amazing dragonfly called Wandering Glider (Pantala flavescens).
+August and September, at least here in the East, is also prime time for an amazing dragonfly called Wandering Glider (Pantala flavescens).
 About three inches long, Pantala is the color of gold and a flying machine.
 It is found on every continent except Antarctica.
 Its long, wide wings allow this dragonfly to cross oceans, making Pantala a champion flier among dragonflies, in many respect the albatross of insects.

 Corbet, P.S.
 (1999).
 Dragonflies: Behaviour and ecology of Odonata.
 Essex, Harley Books, 829p.